ChristianCornelis/YieldComparisonTool/README.md

 ### Importing Producer Data
 - When prompted for a **Producer** CSV to import (main menu choice 0), you must specify `src/main/resources/gjc_farms_2013_to_2019_bushels.csv`, but keep in mind that the path is relative and may need to be different.
     - This CSVs units are **BUSHELS PER ACRE**, or menu choice **2** when prompted for units.
+- Some of the yields from StatsCan were left as improperly-formatted values.
+These will result in error messages when importing and are expected.

 ### Importing Statistics Canada Data
 - When prompted for a **Statistics Canada (StatsCan)** CSV to import (main menu choice 1), you must specify `src/main/resources/statscan_yields_metric_1999_to_2019.csv`, but again, the path is relative.